+8.2.1 [H] The handgun is prepared as specified in the written stage briefing, and is in compliance with the requirements of the relevant Division.

-- 8.2.1 The firearm is prepared, made safe and held or placed as specified in the written stage briefing, and is in compliance with the requirements of the relevant Division. - 8.2.2 [H] The competitor assumes the start position as specified in the written stage briefing.
-Unless otherwise specified, the competitor must stand erect, facing downrange, with the handgun loaded and holstered, and arms hanging naturally by the sides (see Appendix E2).
-A competitor who attempts or completes a course of fire where an incorrect start position was used may be required by a Range Officer to reshoot the course of fire. - [R] Unless specified in the written stage briefing, the competitor's stance prior to the commencement of the course of fire must be standing erect, with the rifle in the ready condition, held in both hands, stock touching the competitor at hip level, barrel parallel to the ground, trigger guard downwards, muzzle pointing downrange and with the fingers outside the trigger guard.
-This applies to all rifle ready conditions, unless otherwise specified in the written stage briefing. - [S] The competitor's stance prior to the commencement of the course of fire will be as specified in the written stage briefing.
-See below: - 8.2.2.1 [R] Unless otherwise stated in the written stage briefing holding the gun upside down is not acceptable. - [S] Standing erect with the shotgun in the ready condition held in both hands, stock touching the competitor at hip level, trigger guard downwards, muzzle pointing downrange and with the fingers outside the trigger guard. - 8.2.2.2 [R] A competitor who attempts or completes a course of fire where an incorrect start position was used may be required by a Range Officer to reshoot the course of fire. - [S] Standing erect with the shotgun in the ready condition held naturally in the strong hand only, barrel parallel to the ground, trigger guard downwards, muzzle pointing downrange with fingers outside the trigger guard and weak hand hanging naturally at the side.
+[P-S] The firearm is prepared, made safe and held or placed as specified in the written stage briefing, and is in compliance with the requirements of the relevant Division.

+[M-R] The rifle is prepared, made safe and held or placed as specified in the written stage briefing.

+8.2.2 [H] The competitor assumes the start position as specified in the written stage briefing.
+Unless otherwise specified, the competitor must stand erect, facing downrange, with the handgun loaded and holstered, and arms hanging naturally by the sides (see Appendix E2a).
+A competitor who attempts or completes a course of fire where an incorrect start position was used may be required by a Range Officer to reshoot the course of fire.

+[P-M-R] Unless specified in the written stage briefing, the competitor's stance prior to the commencement of the course of fire must be standing erect, with the firearm in the ready condition, held in both hands, stock touching the competitor at hip level, barrel parallel to the ground, trigger guard downwards, muzzle pointing downrange and with the fingers outside the trigger guard (see Appendix E2).
+This applies to all rifle ready conditions, unless otherwise specified in the written stage briefing.

+[S] The competitor's stance prior to the commencement of the course of fire will be as specified in the written stage briefing.
+See below:

+8.2.2.1 [P-M-R] Unless otherwise stated in the written stage briefing holding the gun upside down is not acceptable.

+[S] Standing erect with the shotgun in the ready condition held in both hands, stock touching the competitor at hip level, barrel parallel to the ground, trigger guard downwards, muzzle pointing downrange and with the fingers outside the trigger guard (see Appendix E2b).

+8.2.2.2 [P-M-R] A competitor who attempts or completes a course of fire where an incorrect start position was used may be required by a Range Officer to reshoot the course of fire.

+[S] Standing erect with the shotgun in the ready condition held naturally in the strong hand only, barrel parallel to the ground, trigger guard downwards, muzzle pointing downrange with fingers outside the trigger guard and weak hand hanging naturally at the side.